Sameeryadav12/Voice_Assistant/docs/API_REFERENCE.md

 ## 📖 Conclusion

-This API reference provides comprehensive technical documentation for the Sigma Voice Assistant.
+This API reference provides comprehensive technical documentation for the Jarvis Voice Assistant.
 The system is designed with modularity, extensibility, and performance in mind.

 **Key Features:**
 - **Modular Architecture** - Easy to extend and modify